aospapp/aosp/external/bc/manuals/development.md

 :   The macro expands to the build type, which is one of: `A`, `E`, `H`, `N`,
     `EH`, `EN`, `HN`, `EHN`.
-This build type is used in the help text to direct the user to the correct markdown manual in the `git.yzena.com` website.
+This build type is used in the help text to direct the user to the correct markdown manual in the `git.gavinhoward.com` website.

 `EXECPREFIX`

-:   Thist macro expands to the prefix on the executable name.
+:   This macro expands to the prefix on the executable name.
 This is used to
     allow `bc` and `dc` to skip the prefix when finding out which calculator is executing.